jurtasun/rcds_nextflow_intro/README.md

 ### Chapter 1.
 Hello world with nextflow.

 - Hello world with nexftlow.
-- Process, channels, operators.
+- Processes and workflow.
 - General structure of nextflow pipeline.

 ### Chapter 2.
 Channels and operators.

 - Provide variable inputs via a channel explicitly.
-- Modify the workflow to run on multiple input values.
+- Adapt workflow to run on multiple input values.
 - Use an operator to transform the contents of a channel.

 ### Chapter 3.
 General workflow.